 Lucerne to Lugano Switzerland

 Lucerne to Lugano has historically been an important route.
-The pass through the Alps connects not only northern Switzerland with the south, it is also a major route from Northern Europe to Italy and further south.
+The pass through the Alps connects not only northern Switzerland with the south, but it is also a major route from Northern Europe to Italy and further south.

-German speaking Lucerne with her green Alpine meadows.
+German-speaking Lucerne with her green Alpine meadows.
 Cross the mountains and you’ll arrive in Italian sparkled Lugano.
-Both are in Switzerland and connected via the Gotthard Pass, otherwise they would have nothing in common.
+Both are in Switzerland and connected via the Gotthard Pass, otherwise, they would have nothing in common.

 Boat Trip on Lake Lucerne to Flüelen

 The boat leaves a few minutes after 11 am and the boarding was quite hectic.
 We arrived quite late and we couldn’t find a good spot to sit anymore.
 We wandered around the boat, trying to avoid the fierce sunlight on the lake.

 With a last honk of the horn, the steam-powered wheels of the boat set in motion.
 Moving the water with large paddle wheels, we quickly moved along the shore of Lucerne.
 I was surprised by how fast we were moving.
 Soon, Lucerne was nothing but a skyline in the distance.
 We passed the impressive Mt.
 Pilatus which we just visited the day before.